taoteh1221/Open_Crypto_Tracker/README.txt

 -System stats / alerts in the interface, by text or email or other comms, and in the logs (uptime / load averages / temperature / free disk space / used system memory / portfolio cookies and cache sizes, if available on your device), to help keep your Raspberry Pi or other device running within healthy parameters.

+-System / configuration checking, alerting, logging, and auto-correcting (where possible).

+-Detailed error logging and debugging (with adjustable verbosity / debug modes), to assist with troubleshooting / installation / configuration of the app.

 -Plugin system, to use built-in / your own custom plugins for additional features.

+-Internal restful API built-in, to allow other external apps to query real-time market data in over 80 country fiat currencies / secondary crypto pairs (raw data also available).

+-Admin interface, to allow easily viewing / changing the app configuration (alerts / charts / markets / API / backups / logs / etc).

 -Secure webhook capability, allowing other external apps to communicate in real-time safely (separate keys per service, without giving away the master webhook key).

--Internal restful API built-in, to allow other external apps to query real-time market data in over 80 country fiat currencies / secondary crypto pairs (raw data also available).

--Option to use proxies for external API requests, and SMTP authentication for email sending.

--System / configuration checking, alerting, logging, and auto-correcting (where possible).

--Detailed error logging and debugging (with adjustable verbosity / debug modes), to assist with troubleshooting / installation / configuration of the app.

 ############################################################################################################################